Chia-Network/pos2-chip/chip/chip-proof-of-space.md

 - Proofs that rely on legacy plots become invalid after a defined sunset date.

-Because the validity rules change and must accept a new Proof of Space that was hitherto invalid, this upgrade must be introduced by a hard fork, and will require a full netspace replot by the end of a phase-out period for the legacy plots.
+Because the validity rules change and must accept a new Proof of Space that was previously invalid, this upgrade must be introduced by a hard fork, and will require a full netspace replot by the end of a phase-out period for the legacy plots.

 ### Alternatives to Hard Fork
 [CHIP-12](https://github.com/Chia-Network/chips/blob/main/CHIPs/chip-0012.md) which reduces the plot filter on a schedule, is already in effect.
 However, this update merely keeps compression resistance on pace with developing technology, and does not sufficiently address the risk of rental attacks.
 It does not resolve any of the three critical issues we identified in [Motivation](#motivation).
 Changing the plot filter to a more aggressive schedule would also result in a hard fork.